DinnerBone422/My-First-Website/README.md

 https://www.johaan.tk/Page_Home/ This Website was made with entirly my code. https://www.johaan.tk/Page_Website/ This Website was not made with entirly my code.
 Website Created By: Johaan Paul.

+This Website Is old and not kept upto date, The things on here are not checked.
+If yo want to see my new website goto https://www.johaan.org/